-Academic Counseling & Student Grade Appeals
+Academic Counseling & Tutoring

-Students experiencing academic difficulty are required to meet with their instructor to discuss the cause of academic difficulty and to determine the best course of action for the student to follow to improve his/her academic performance.
+Students experiencing academic difficulty are required to meet with their instructor or Director of Education to discuss the cause of academic difficulty and to determine the best course of action for the student to follow to improve his/her academic performance.

 Tutoring is available to students who feel the need to improve their study skills and academic performance.
 Such tutoring will be arranged on AAIT LS campus upon permission secured from AAIT LS Director.

-Tutoring fees will be payable to AAIT LS Business Office.
+Tutoring fees apply and will be payable to AAIT LS Business Office.